KhartesViewer/khartes/README.md

 ### 30-minute video

 This next video provides a more extensive introduction to khartes.
-It is a bit old, so the user interface it shows is a bit out of date.
+It is older, so the user interface it shows is a bit out of date.
 The concepts are unchanged, however.

 Note that the video begins with a 60-second